Administrative Procedure 169

 The Division recognizes the education and safety of students and staff as an absolute priority.
 While Division schools and facilities are public places, they are not public in the same sense as a park, roadway, or shopping mall.
 Any person who enters a school or Division property or grounds without permission may be considered to be trespassing and will be treated as such.

-- As per the School Act, no person shall:
+- As per the Education Act, no person shall:

 - Disturb or interrupt the proceedings of a school or Division-related function.